Pilizota-lab/DeLTASpin/README.md

 DeLTASpin requires the DeLTA2.0 environment.
 Please follow the [DeLTA2.0 installation instructions](https://gitlab.com/delta-microscopy/delta) first.
 DeLTASpin was developed and tested against commit `cef6d9443ce5cc3a101cf940029d51c93f831ebf`.

 Once the DeLTA2.0 environment is set up, replace the existing `utilities.py` and `pipeline.py` with the files found in the `DeLTASpin/` directory of this repo.
+The rest of the scripts are included for reference but remain unaltered compared to DeLTA2.0.

 We also provide our training parameters for the segmentation U-net in `Training/unet_pads_seg.hdf5`.
 To use these, replace the existing `unet_pads_seg.hdf5` file with the one in this repo.